aptiko-ansible/common/README.rst

 This is an Ansible role for applying common configuration to all Debian machines.
-It installs sudo, ntp, pip and ca-certificates, generates locales en_US.UTF-8 and en_DK.UTF-8, configures firewall to deny all but allow port 22 (additional allows can be specified by other roles), and installs the root ssh keys.
+It installs sudo, ntp, pip and ca-certificates, generates locales en_US.UTF-8 and en_DK.UTF-8, configures firewall to deny all but allow port 22 (additional allows can be specified by other roles), installs the root ssh keys and authorized keys, configures ssh to allow root to login without password, and sets some options for root's shell in ``.profile`` and ``.bashrc``.

 Variables
 =========

 - ``ssh_pub_key``, ``ssh_priv_key``: Root's ssh keys.
+- ``root_authorized_keys``: A list of strings.
+Any other keys are removed from root's authorized_keys.

 Meta
 ====

 Written by Antonis Christofides

-| Copyright (C) 2014-2015 Antonis Christofides
+| Copyright (C) 2014-2016 Antonis Christofides
 | Copyright (C) 2015 National Technical University of Athens

 This program is free software: you can redistribute it and/or modify